- Quick grab the rice and some puzzles. Let’s make a puzzle sorting station.

 But I know that puzzles are so valuable for kids so I do want to introduce them to him (and you never know, a fun introduction to a toy can be the catalyst a child needs for future play / a stronger relationship to the toy).

-How does a puzzle help a child?
+How do puzzles help a child?

 Puzzles do a whole lot of good for kids – they are filled with amazing learning.